LoginRadius/engineering-portal/content/blog/self-hosted-mongo/index.md

 <br><br>

 # 1. Setting up the Infrastructure
-I’m going to mention below the guide for setting up an instance running RedHat Enterprise Linux 8 on AWS.
+I’m going to mention below the guide for setting up an instance running **RedHat Enterprise Linux 8** on AWS.
 This is because MongoDB generally performs better with the xfs file-system.
+[Here is an article to understand it better.](https://scalegrid.io/blog/xfs-vs-ext4-comparing-mongodb-performance-on-aws-ec2/)

 ## Spin up an EC2 Instance
 I’ve used a `t3.small` instance that comes with **2 vCPUs** and **2Gb of RAM** albeit you can select any instance of your choice.
-> It is recommended that your DB should have access to at least **1GB of RAM** and **2 real cores** as that directly affects the performance during caching & concurrency mechanisms as handled by the default engine [WiredTiger](https://docs.mongodb.com/manual/core/wiredtiger/).
-You can read more about the [production notes related to the RAM and CPU requirements here](https://docs.mongodb.com/manual/administration/production-notes/#allocate-sufficient-ram-and-cpu).
+> It is recommended that your DB should have access to at least **1GB of RAM** and **2 real cores** as that directly affects the performance during caching & concurrency mechanisms as handled by the default engine [**WiredTiger**](https://docs.mongodb.com/manual/core/wiredtiger/).
+You can read more about the [**production notes related to the RAM and CPU requirements here**](https://docs.mongodb.com/manual/administration/production-notes/#allocate-sufficient-ram-and-cpu).

 *Configuration Overview:*
 - OS: **Redhat Enterprise Linux 8 (x64 intel-based)**